Prince Edward Island · PE

 What rebates are available for heat pumps in Prince Edward Island?

 Prince Edward Island residents can stack up to $17,000 in combined federal and provincial rebates.
-The Canada Greener Homes Loan provides up to $40,000 interest-free for 10 years. efficiencyPEI Free Heat Pump Program (income-qualified) + Oil-to-Heat-Pump for everyone else Provincial-specific programs are detailed on the quote request — your installer pre-fills the paperwork.
+The Canada Greener Homes Loan provides up to $40,000 interest-free for 10 years. efficiencyPEI Free Heat Pump Program (income-qualified) + Oil-to-Heat-Pump for everyone else Our provincial rebate stacking guide covers exactly how the federal Loan, OHPAP, and Prince Edward Island-specific programs combine in worked examples.
+Provincial-specific programs are also detailed on the quote request — your installer pre-fills the paperwork.

 Do heat pumps work in Prince Edward Island's climate?